Welding Defects Guide: Types, Causes and Prevention

 Technical implications

 Beyond aesthetic concerns, spatter can affect component fit-up in assemblies and requires post-weld cleanup.
 While spatter does not directly weaken the weld, it can compromise the precision and surface finish required in high-quality manufacturing.
+In some cases, spatter can also damage sensitive nearby components or coatings.

 Common causes

-• Improper Polarity: Incorrect polarity affects arc stability.
+• Improper polarity that affects arc stability.

 How to prevent

-Poor Spatter defect images
+Poor Spatter welding defect images

 This video captures a manual GMAW process on a Tee joint, highlighting spatter formation across three coupon welds.
 Despite stable arc behavior, moderate spatter is observed, likely due to shielding gas turbulence or voltage fluctuations.
 The bead remains consistent, ensuring sufficient fusion.
 Process optimization may reduce spatter without compromising penetration.